Clemapfel/mousetrap/docs/02_signals.md

 });
 ```

-\collapsible_note_begin
+\collapsible_note_begin{Hint: Static Variables}
-We can reference `button_01` and `button_02` from within the lambdas only because both are declare `static`.
+We can reference `button_01` and `button_02` from within the lambdas only because both are declared `static`, which means they are only initialized once, and their lifetime extends as if they were in global scope.
+See [here](https://en.cppreference.com/w/cpp/language/storage_duration#Static_local_variables) for more information.

 Alternatively we could capture the buttons from within the lambda capture clauses (the `[]`).
 \collapsible_note_end

 Here, we declared two buttons.
 The intended behavior is that if the user clicks either one of the buttons, both buttons emit their signal.
-Right now, if the user clicks, let's say, `button_01` it will print `01 clicked`, then `button_01` invokes `button_02`, which prints `02 clicked`. `button_02` then causes `button_01` to invoke it's siganl, which creates a loop.
-The result is the following output:
+Clicking one button triggers both, regardless of which button is clicked.

+Running the above code as is and clicking `button_01`, we get the following output:

 ```
 01 clicked